Ooonana/Guide-to-installing-android-on-kindle/README.md

 # 3.Setting up.

-1.The language will be chinese.
-So go to settings, (click gear icon) and sc
+1. The language will be chinese.
+So go to settings, (click gear icon) and select 语言.
+Change language to English.
+2. In the below, touch □. you will see bunch of settings. on the top, select other, select jailbreak button. then select e ink and select power off.
+Yeah, you will see two power off button. select the right side.
+The message will pop up in chinese.
+Select the right one.
+3. When the screen goes blank, press power button for one sec. the kindle will now boot to Kindle OS.